Skip to main navigation Skip to main content

 • the child has developed or presents with previously unforeseen special needs (short-term or ongoing in nature) that were unknown or not present at the time the order was made.

-Refer to the policy High support needs allowance, the procedure High support needs allwance, the policy Complex support needs allowance and the procedure Complex support needs allowance
+Refer to the policy High support needs allowance, the procedure High support needs allowance, the policy Complex support needs allowance and the procedure Complex support needs allowance

 Special payments (including ex-gratia payments)